SEEKCommons/seekcommons-org-website/project-activities.md

                                         <h3>Resource Hub</h3>
                                 </header>
                                 <p>
-                                Our Resource Hub will host tools, resources, and curricular modules for integrating FAIR, CARE, and other open science guidelines into participatory socio-environmental research.
+                                Our Hub will host tools, resources, and curricular modules for integrating common tools and frameworks for participatory governance of socio-environmental projects.
 				</p>
                                 <!-- <ul class="actions">
                                         <li><a href="generic.html" class="button">Learn more</a></li>